 Columbus is one of the most well-educated cities in the nation.
 45.56% of adults in Columbus have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Columbus in 2010 was $44,614, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $178,456 for a family of four.

 Columbus is a very ethnically-diverse town.
 The people who call Columbus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbus residents report their race to be White, followed by Asian.
 Important ancestries of people in Columbus include Italian, German, English, and Polish.

 The most common language spoken in Columbus is English.
-Other important languages spoken here include Gujarathi and Urdu.
+Other important languages spoken here include Spanish and Gujarathi.